Stinche Prison: History

 In 1304 the prison's first inmates were Ghibellines taken in the capture of Stinche Castle, a Cavalcanti family stronghold near Greve in Chianti.
 The prison went on mainly to house prisoners of war and political prisoners.
 Most of Walter VI, Count of Brienne's political enemies were held there and the city's inhabitants stormed the prison.
-Orcagna was commissioned to paint a fresco of the event in the prison courtyard, entitled The Fall of the Duke of Athens, in which saint Anne gives the Florentines the banners of the arts but an evil angel chases Walter from the city - the fresco is now in the museum in Palazzo Vecchio.
+Orcagna was commissioned to paint a fresco of the event in the prison courtyard, entitled The Fall of the Duke of Athens, in which Saint Anne gives the Florentines the banners of the arts but an evil angel chases Walter from the city – the fresco is now detached and on display in the museum in Palazzo Vecchio.
 Prisoners were led along the via Ghibellina to the execution site near Torre della Zecca.
-Tabernacles were set up along the route to comfort the condemned prisoners, such as the 'Tabernacolo delle Stinche' painted in 1616 by Giovanni da San Giovanni and remodelled in the 19th century by the architect Luigi Cambray-Digny.
+Tabernacles were set up along the route to comfort the condemned prisoners, such as the Tabernacolo delle Stinche painted in 1616 by Giovanni da San Giovanni and remodelled in the 19th century by the architect Luigi de Cambray Digny.